Quantum Reverse Shannon Theorem

-Second, we will consider simulating {\em feedback channels.} The classical version of a feedback channel has Alice obtain a copy of Bob's output $Y=N(X)$.
-We denote this form of a channel by $N_F$ if the original channel is $N$.
-For a quantum channel, we cannot give Alice a copy of Bob's output because of the no-cloning theorem, but instead define a quantum feedback channel as an isometry in which the part of the output that doesn't go to Bob is retained by Alice, rather than escaping to the environment.
-We denote this $\cN_F^{A\ra BE}$, where the subscript $F$ indicates that $E$ is retained by Alice.
-Quantum feedback is an example of quantum state redistribution~\cite{HOW05} in which the same global pure state $\Psi$ is redistributed among a set of parties.
-The redistribution corresponding to a feedback channel $\cN_F^{A\ra BE}$ involves two active parties and a passive purifying reference system $R$.
-The first party's share $A$ of the initial state $\Psi^{A::R}$, is split into two parts, $E$ and $B$, with $E$ is remaining with the first party, while $B$ passes to a second party who initially held nothing, leading to a final state $\Psi^{E:B:R}$.
+Coherent feedback is an example of quantum state redistribution~\cite{HOW05,DY08,YD09} in which the same global pure state $\Psi$ is redistributed among a set of parties.
+The redistribution corresponding to a feedback channel $\cN_F^{A\ra BE}$ involves Alice, Bob, and a purifying reference system $R$.
+Alice's share $A$ of the initial state $\Psi^{A:R}$, is split into two parts, $E$ and $B$, with $E$ remaining with her party, while $B$ passes to Bob, who initially held nothing, leading to a final state $\Psi^{E:B:R}$.

-Classical and quantum feedback are rather different notions.
-Indeed one might say opposite notions, since in quantum feedback Alice gets to keep {\em everything but\/} what Bob receives, and as a result quantum feedback is strictly stronger than classical feedback as a resource.
-Despite this, there are close parallels in how feedback affects the tradeoff between static resources (rbits, ebits) and dynamic resources (cbits, qubits) required for channel simulation.
+Classical and coherent feedback are thus rather different notions, indeed one might say opposite notions, since in coherent feedback Alice gets to keep {\em everything but\/} what Bob receives, and as a result coherent feedback is sometimes a stronger resource than free classical back-communication.
+Despite these differences, there are close parallels in how feedback affects the tradeoff between static resources (rbits, ebits) and dynamic resources (cbits, qubits) required for channel simulation.
 In both cases, when the static resource is restricted, simulating a non-feedback version of the channel requires less of the dynamic resource than simulating a feedback version, because the non-feedback simulation can be economically split into two sequential stages.
 For a feedback simulation, no such splitting is possible.